uzyovoys/zenbot/_pages/botscript/pattern.md

 There we have defined a general pattern "Food" which matches such phrases as "Potatos", "Tomatos", "Raspberry" and "Razz".
 We could define it in a single oneliner like `(potatos|tomatos|raspberry|razz)`, but imagine if it is a really long list of variants.

+## Attributes

+### **value** attribute
+This attribute contains a pattern\'s content in form of [pattern syntax](/pattern/syntax/).

+{% include note.html text="This attribute is required if you don't define pattern through nested patterns." %}

+### **name** attribute
+Defines a unique name of the general pattern.
+You can then reference such pattern inside another one by this name, using `$` symbol before the name.

+{% include note.html text="This attribute is required for general patterns only.
+It doesn't affect input patterns." %}

+Do not use any special symbols and [pattern syntax](/pattern/syntax/) reserved symbols and words in the name of your patterns.
+Also note that each name must be unique through all patterns in your Botscript and it must not clash with [common patterns](/pattern/common/).